See what’s happening anywhere on Earth.

 the boundary holds by design, not by policy

 - ◇Raw imagery.
-Encoded at the source; only the latent vector travels down.
+Encoded at the edge of capture; only the latent vector moves on.

 - ◇Your memory.
 A single tenant: your keys, your retention, your jurisdiction.